AriFordsham/GHCWiki/pattern-families.md

 This is a proposal (formerly named *pattern families*) for extending pattern synonyms ([PatternSynonyms](pattern-synonyms)) allowing patterns to depend on terms.
 The implementation is a straightforward desugaring into pattern synonyms and view patterns ([ViewPatterns](view-patterns)) so familiarity with those two extensions is recommended before reading the proposal.

+The ticket associated with this design is [\#9671](https://gitlab.haskell.org//ghc/ghc/issues/9671).

 The simplest use case is checking whether a set contains a value:

 ```wiki